codemotozu/GithubActionsDockerAzure/README.md

 put question marks commas and points as voice command for instance : voice in spanish "signo de interrogacion" the app detects it as "?"

-sometime the "word by word pronunciation" is incomplete
+sometimes the "word by word pronunciation" is incomplete

+The voices from speak and translate should have an option to slow ,normal and fast pronounciation